agatorano/IAV/README.md

 Django source code for the development of an interface for better accessing Protein Screening data.

-This code is active at agpract.com/IAV
+This code is active at:  http://agpract.com/IAV

-The final production version (updated after my contribution) is active at metascape.org/IAV
+The final production version (updated after my contribution) is active at: http://metascape.org/IAV